waynus/dotjs/README.markdown

 ..................... dotjs ........................

-dotjs  is a  Google Chrome  extension  that executes JavaScript files in `~/.js` based on their filename.
+dotjs is a Google Chrome extension that executes JavaScript files in `/scripts` based on their filename.

-If  you navigate to  `http://www.google.com/`, dotjs will execute `~/.js/google.com.js`.
+If you navigate to `http://www.google.com/`, dotjs will execute `/scripts/google.com.js`.

 This makes it super easy to spruce up your favorite pages using JavaScript.

-Bonus:  files  in `~/.js`  have jQuery 1.6.2 loaded, regardless  of  whether  the  site  you're  hacking uses jQuery.
+Bonus: files in `/scripts` have jQuery 1.7 loaded, regardless of whether the site you're hacking uses jQuery.

-Double bonus: `~/.js/default.js`  is loaded on every request,  meaning you  can stick  plugins  or helper functions in it.
+Double bonus: `/scripts/default.js` is loaded on every request, meaning you can stick plugins or helper functions in it.

 GreaseMonkey user scripts are great, but you need to publish them somewhere and re-publish after making modifications.
-With dotjs, just add or edit files in `~/.js`.
+With dotjs, just add or edit files in `/scripts`.

 ## Example

-    $ cat ~/.js/github.com.js
     // swap github logo with trollface
     $('#header .logo img')
       .css('width', '100px')